snicker02/Catoptron3D/README.md

   dump.mjs          dumps op sources + assembled shaders to JSON validate.py       the three gates, run against real GL headlessly
 ```

+## Interface

+Two rails, split by what they answer:

+- **Right — Structure.** What you are building: Fold stack, Renderer (primitive, membrane,
+  mirror bounces and material), IFS recursion, Primitive dimensions, City.
+- **Left — Look and output.** How it is presented: Image & export, Starters, Camera, Lighting,
+  Sky, Image placement, Colour, Quality.

+Either rail toggles independently.
+Above 1180px they reserve width and the canvas is centred in
+what is left; below that they overlay, because two 300px rails plus a usable viewport does not
+fit on a tablet — at 1024px reserving both would leave a 424px slot to work in.

 ## Running